 |In this case, the integer i is passed by Reference.
 When you exit the Sub, any changes that have been made to i will be remembered by the variable that was passed into the Sub procedure.|

-It should be noted that by default, in VBA, arguments are passed by Reference.
+It should be noted that, by default, VBA arguments are passed by Reference.
 Therefore, if you do not use the ByVal or the ByRef keyword, the arguments will be passed by Reference.

 Before discussing further properties of VBA Function and Sub procedures, it is useful to look at the two types of procedure individually.
 The following two sections provide a brief discussion of VBA Function and VBA Sub procedures, along with simple examples.